CBroemse/SimilaritYWriter20/README.md

  above is a relation between 19 and the floating numbers ?!.
 The number above is 19^19.
  If we would define prime number groups until 19 ( 19 is special with prime numbers:)
- , the beginnig three digits of any possible prime number group until 19, would be 2 3 5 making 1 step on the sieve below..
+ , the beginnig three digits of one fictive prime number group sorting system until 19, would be 2 3 5 making 1 step on the sieve below..

   Is there a way to 'leapfrog' the shortest path whithout reading every atom of boneist?